List of electoral firsts in New Zealand

 List of electoral firsts in New Zealand lists members of the New Zealand Parliament who are notable for age (oldest or youngest) or length of service or by being the “first” for a group e.g. women, Māori, ethnic minorities or LGBT people.

 The list is mainly for the House of Representatives rather than the former upper house (the Legislative Council, which was abolished in 1951), and may include the second and third people to attain a position also.
 Where a source is not given, the source may be the article on the MP.

-Members of Parliament are now just referred to as "MPs" (Members of Parliament).
-Until 1907 members of the House of Representatives were designated "M.H.R."
+Members of the House of Representatives are now referred to as "Members of Parliament" (MPs).
+Until 1907 they were designated "M.H.R."
 (Members of the House of Representatives).
 With Dominion status members were designated "M.P." by a Royal Proclamation of 10 September.

 Length of service and age

 Age when first elected

 The youngest MP elected was James Stuart-Wortley, who was 20 years and 258 days when elected in 1853; see Baby of the House for full list.
 The present "Baby of the House" is Hana-Rawhiti Maipi-Clarke, 21 when first elected.

 In the later 20th-century Marilyn Waring was younger than Mike Moore and Simon Upton; all aged 23 years when they were first elected.